- Boards & Commissions

 Lodging Tax Grant Application

-The Brighton Lodging Tax Advisory Committee is not currently accepting applications for Brighton Lodging Tax Grants.
 Each year the Brighton City Council awards grants to support activities that strengthen economic development, fund special events, assist cultural arts facilities, and promote tourism and related activities that inspire people to spend money in Brighton.
 During the open grant cycle, organizations with projects that will attract new visitors and business to the community are encouraged to apply.
-Those projects that increase the amount of motels or hotel stays are highly valued.
+Those projects that increase the number of motels or hotel stays are highly valued.

 For information on the Lodging Tax Advisory Committee, please contact staff in the City Manager's Office at 303-655-2165